Accreditation & Outcomes

 From August, 2023 to August, 2024, sixteen (16) Counseling students graduated from the University of Detroit Mercy with a Master of Arts degree.
 The graduates specialized in the following: Addiction Counseling (n = 4), Clinical Mental Health Counseling (n = 7), and School Counseling (n = 5).
 All sixteen graduates secured employment within 2 weeks of graduation while 14 of the 16 were offered employment by their internship organization.
 As of August, 2024, the one graduate that took the National Counselor Exam passed the exam.
 Most graduates take the exam within the first year following graduation.

 In addition, all (5/5; 100%) of the School Counseling graduates passed the Michigan Test for Teacher Certification prior to graduation.
-Each Addiction Counseling graduate working within an organization requiring substance use certification (due to receiving federal substance use funding), either acquired state substance use certification or initiated a development plan for substance use certifcation.
+Each Addiction Counseling graduate working within an organization requiring substance use certification (due to receiving federal substance use funding), either acquired state substance use certification or initiated a development plan for substance use certification.

 Of the sixteen graduates who completed the first two semesters of the Counseling program, all went on to successfully complete the Master's degree resulting in a 100% program completion rate.